solana-foundation/solana-improvement-documents/proposals/XXXX-syscall-for-secp256r1-sigverify.md

 The crates `ecdsa` and `p256` are a good starting point for the implementation.
 Due to a current dependency version conflict of `zeroize` between `curve25519-dalek` and `solana-program`, using these crates will require a fix/bump of `zeroize` inside `curve25519-dalek`.
 See issue [#26688](https://github.com/solana-labs/solana/issues/26688)

 ### Compute Cost
 Once the implementation is finished, benchmarking should take place on a sufficiently powerful machine in order to determine average compute time.
 For the sake of ensuring proper efficiency, a comparison to similar implementations on polygon/optimism/ethereum would be conducted.

+This is in line with how previous syscalls for EC group operations and arithmetic were evaluated/benchmarked.
+See [PR#27961](https://github.com/solana-labs/solana/pull/27961) & [PR#28503](https://github.com/solana-labs/solana/pull/28503)

 ## Impact